NEW - MA in Linguistics

 Please note: Henceforth, we will no longer be accepting new students into our Applied Linguistics graduate program.
 Prospective MA students are invited to apply to our new MA program in Linguistics.

 The MA in Linguistics is designed to provide students with a solid foundational knowledge of the traditional core areas of linguistic analysis, as well as a deeper specialization in a chosen subfield or interface area.
 Our goal is to help students reach a level of preparation suitable for pursuit of more advanced work in linguistics, or in allied fields with a commitment to the study of language.
 Many students who complete the MA degree will go on to PhD programs in these areas, while others will instead pursue careers in fields such as speech and language technologies, education, among others.
 We have particular strength in the areas of theoretical syntax and semantics, experimental phonetics and phonology, and language acquisition.
 Additional areas of focus include language documentation and field linguistics, language change and variation, pragmatics and information status, prosody, Romance linguistics, and sign language linguistics.

-Students who do not have a sufficient background in linguistics must complete additional coursework to fulfill those prerequisites prior to entry or during the first semester.
-Such coursework will not be counted toward the master’s degree requirements.
+Students who do not have a sufficient background in linguistics must complete additional coursework to fulfill those prerequisites prior to entry or during the first year.
+Note that GRS LX 601 Phonetics, 621 Syntax, and 631 Semantics will not be counted toward the MA course requirements.

 For information about submitting an application for the MA in Linguistics, see https://www.bu.edu/cas/prospective-students/graduate-admissions/.